-As compensation for the trading advisory services it provides to the Fund, the Advisor pays ReSolve Global 37.5% of the net advisory fees earned by the Advisor from the Fund.
+As compensation for the futures trading advisory services it provides to the Fund, the Advisor pays ReSolve Global 37.5% of the net advisory fees earned by the Advisor from the Fund.
 For this purpose, "net advisory fees" are defined as advisory fees collected from the Fund net of fee waivers or expense reimbursements due to the expense caps and any extraordinary expenses related to the management and sponsorship of the Fund, including but not limited to, litigation and legal expenses as recorded on the financial statements of the Advisor.
 The fee paid to ReSolve Global by the Advisor is paid from the Advisor's management fee and is not an additional cost to the Fund.
-The Trading Advisory Agreement was effective for an initial two-year period and continues in effect for successive twelve-month periods, provided that the Board annually approves it for continuance.
-A discussion of the matters considered by the Board in connection with the renewal of the Trading Advisory Agreement is available in the Fund's Annual Report to Shareholders for the fiscal year ended December 31, 2022.
-ReSolve Global commenced serving as the Fund's trading advisor as of April 1, 2021.
-For the period from trading advisor inception of April 1, 2021 to December 31, 2021, and the fiscal year ended December 31, 2022, ReSolve Global received \$290,549 and \$887,218, respectively, in trading advisory fees for its services to the Fund.
+The Futures Trading Advisory Agreement was effective for an initial two-year period and continues in effect for successive twelvemonth periods, provided that the Board annually approves it for continuance.
+A discussion of the matters considered by the Board in connection with the renewal of the Futures Trading Advisory Agreement is available in the Fund's Annual Report to Shareholders for the fiscal year ended December 31, 2023.
+ReSolve Global commenced serving as the Fund's futures trading advisor as of April 1, 2021.
+For the period from futures trading advisor inception of April 1, 2021, to December 31, 2021, and the fiscal years ended December 31, 2022, and 2023, ReSolve Global received \$290,549, \$887,218, and \$807,404, respectively, in futures trading advisory fees for its services to the Fund.